d1d2dopamine/d1d2dopamine/README.md

 Spaced repetition where the scheduler is allowed to say no.

+- Your Anki decks come over: any `.apkg`, old export or current one, read on the phone itself.
+Each deck's language is worked out rather than asked for, cloze gaps and phrases inside sentences survive the crossing, and your answer history is replayed through the scheduler instead of being trusted as stored state.
+A card that cannot be rebuilt faithfully is refused and counted, never stored mangled.
 - A load governor forecasts today's review cost from backlog, recent accuracy and missed days.
 It can refuse new material without cancelling the session, and the day's plan may only shrink.
 - Answers are swipes: direction, distance and speed map to four grades, judged against a rolling window of your own previous answers.
-- FSRS-4.5 runs separately per level (recognition, cloze, production) over a second, word-level memory layer.
+- FSRS-6, all 21 weights, running separately per level (recognition, cloze, production) over a second, word-level memory layer.
 20% same-day amnesty, no streaks, no visible backlog counter.
-- No internet permission in the manifest.
+The optimiser that fits those weights to your own log runs on the device, as an estimator only.
+- Nothing about your learning leaves the phone.
+The only network feature is the update and catalogue check; switched off in Settings it opens no socket at all, and an import from Anki never touches the network.
 Reviews are an append-only log exported to `Documents/ikna/`; a restore replays every answer through the scheduler instead of trusting stored state.
 - Android 10+.
 The signing key is committed deliberately so anyone can rebuild a comparable APK; `docs/KEYSTORE.md` explains that trade-off.